No More Big Bets

 Pop-up Driven Development

-This is also how we started our journey with our tinder for jobs concept.
-Jokingly, we internally referred to this approach as “pop-up driven development” because it involved creating a bunch of pop-ups that we’d show to existing users of our main product’s website.
+Jokingly, we internally referred to our approach as “pop-up driven development” because it involved creating a bunch of pop-ups that we’d show to existing users of our main product’s website.

 Here’s roughly what we did: